John Alexander Douglas McCurdy: Early years

-Son of inventor Arthur Williams McCurdy and born in Baddeck, Nova Scotia, McCurdy was known as "Douglas".
-He was schooled at St. Andrew's College in Aurora, Ontario and graduated from the University of Toronto in mechanical engineering in 1907, where he had been a member of The Kappa Alpha Society along with his friend Frederick Walker Baldwin.
+Born in Baddeck, Nova Scotia to inventor Arthur Williams McCurdy and Lucy O'Brien McCurdy, McCurdy was known as "Douglas".
+He was schooled at St. Andrew's College in Aurora, Ontario and graduated from the University of Toronto in mechanical engineering in 1907, where he had been a member of Kappa Alpha Society along with his friend Frederick Walker Baldwin.
 The University of Toronto Year Book for his graduation year (Torontonensis 1907) shows that he was active in rugby and fencing.

 Aviation

 In 1907, he joined Alexander Graham Bell's Aerial Experiment Association.
 In 1908, McCurdy helped another AEA member, Glenn Curtiss to set up the Curtiss Aeroplane and Motor Company.

-McCurdy became the first British subject to fly an aircraft in the British Empire when he piloted the Aerial Experiment Association's Silver Dart off the ice of Bras d'Or Lake in Nova Scotia.
+McCurdy became the first British subject to fly an aircraft in the British Empire when, in February 1909, he piloted the Aerial Experiment Association's Silver Dart off the ice of Bras d'Or Lake in Nova Scotia.
 The Silver Dart was the first powered aircraft to fly in Canada.
 In 1910, he was the first Canadian to be issued a pilot's license and the following year, he made the first flight from Florida to Cuba.
 For the next few years, he continued to set aviation records in Canada and North America, until 1916, when vision problems grounded him.